muffinista/spacejam/README.md

     x.online?
     => true

-Or you can check the body content of the page:
+Also, you can check the body content of the page:

     x = Spacejam::HTTPCheck.new(url:'http://muffinlabs.com/', body:"A string to check for")
     x.online?